Canon 1Ds Mark III vs Nikon D300

 |Canon 1Ds Mark II||optical||Y||2.0||230||fixed||n||1/8000s||4.0||n||n|

 One difference between the cameras concerns the presence of an on-board flash.
 The D300 has one, while the 1Ds Mark III does not.
 While the built-in flash of the D300 is not very powerful, it can at times be useful as a fill-in light.

-Concerning the storage of imaging data, both the 1Ds Mark III and the D300 write their files to Compact Flash cards.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the D300 uses Compact Flash cards.
 The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D300 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Nikon D300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |